core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Therefore, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.
 The requirement in {{chap-unsecured-groupcomm}} on publically accessible CoAP servers also aims to prevent amplification attacks.

-Exceptionally, and only after the security implications have been very well considered and understood, some non-sensitive and non-critical applications may rely on a limited and well-defined use of the NoSec mode.
+Exceptionally, and only after the security implications have been very well considered and understood, some applications may rely on a limited use of the NoSec mode, when performing specific, well-defined steps that are proven to not require security or to not be able to attain it.

 For example, early discovery of devices and resources is a typical use case where the NoSec mode is relevant to use.
 In such a situation, the querying devices do not have yet configured any mutual security relations at the time they perform the discovery.
 Also, high-volume and harmful amplifications can be prevented through appropriate and conservative configurations, since only a few CoAP servers are expected to be configured for responding to the group requests sent for discovery (see {{ssec-amplification}}).

-As a further example, the NoSec mode may be relevant to use in non-critical applications that neither involve nor may have an impact on sensitive data and personal sphere.
+As a further example, the NoSec mode may be relevant to use in simple applications that neither involve nor may have an impact on sensitive data and personal sphere.
 These include, e.g., read-only temperature sensors deployed in non-sensitive environments, where the client reads out the values but does not use the data to control actuators or to base important decisions on.

-Except for the class of applications discussed above, and all the more so in sensitive and/or critical applications (e.g., health monitoring systems and alarm monitoring systems), CoAP group communication MUST NOT be used in NoSec mode.
+Except for the class of applications discussed above, and all the more so in applications that obviously have hard security requirements (e.g., health monitoring systems and alarm monitoring systems), CoAP group communication MUST NOT be used in NoSec mode.

 ## Group OSCORE ## {#chap-security-considerations-sec-mode}